Rumidom/micropython_fontlib/README.md

 # Micropython Fontlib
-A simple micropython library that adds 5 different fonts to it, I made it for a monocrome screen (pcd8544 nokia screen)  but you should be able to easily modify it for color screens
+A simple micropython library for using 1bit bitmaps as fonts, I made it for a monocrome screen (pcd8544 nokia screen)  but you should work with any monocrome screens through (framebuffer)[https://docs.micropython.org/en/latest/library/framebuf.html]

 # How to use it
-add fontlib.py and fonts_dictionary.py to your micropython device, then use the library to modify a framebuffer:
+add fontlib.py and a 1bit font .bmp file to your micropython device, then use the library to modify a framebuffer:
 ```python
 import framebuf
 import fontlib